Some visit types may require a COVID-19 test before coming in for care. We will let you know.

 Confirmed symptoms of COVID-19 include:

-If you think you have been exposed to the virus and have respiratory symptoms, please call your health care provider as a first step, before coming into a clinic, doctor’s office or emergency department.
+If you think you have been exposed to the virus and have these symptoms, please call your health care provider as a first step, before coming into a clinic, doctor’s office or emergency department.
 Your health care provider can give you instructions for seeking care, and will help you avoid exposing others.
 You can find phone numbers for each PacMed clinic here: www.PacMed.org/locations.

 In addition, you may also utilize virtual visits with a health care provider, or an online coronavirus assessment tool provided by Providence.